lfritz/nand2tetris/assembler/README.md

 You can build the assembler binary with

-    go build
+    make

-and run the tests with
+and run unit tests with

-    go test ./...
+    make test